ArslanYM/chat-app-template/README.md

-# gmeet-clone
+# chat-app-template

-An app powered by WebRTC to provide real-time video calling.
+An chat-app template powered by Sokcet.io to provide real-time chatting.